Mount Aloysius College awards more than nine million dollars (all aid sources) of financial aid assistance each year.

 The final transcripts will be reviewed to determine how many credits have been earned towards your new program of study.
 Students who have received prior state grant assistance at another institution are required to submit final transcripts to the Registrar’s Office at Mount Aloysius.
 Academic progress requirements for the PHEAA State Grant program require the College to verify that you were successfully making academic progress at your prior institution before transferring to Mount Aloysius.
 PHEAA State Grant funds will not be credited to the student’s account until the transcripts are received and progress has been checked.

-If you were selected for verification, you will be required to link taxes using the IRS Data Retrieval tool within the FAFSA site, submit copies of you and your parents (if applicable) Federal IRS Tax Return Transcript and W-2 forms to the Financial Aid Office.
+If you were selected for verification, you will be required to link taxes using the IRS Data Retrieval tool within the FAFSA site or submit signed copies of you and your parents (if applicable) Federal IRS Tax Return Transcript and W-2 forms to the Financial Aid Office.
 You will also be required to submit a completed verification worksheet.
 The Financial Aid Office will notify you if these documents are required to complete your file.
 Your financial aid will not be processed until verification is completed.

 Financial Aid for Graduate School